 Alexandre: How do you want people to remember you?

-Alexandre: The three most important things for you to run successfully your organization?
+Alexandre: What are the three most important things for you to successfully run your organization?